Insomnia

 - Poor sleep habits

-- Caffeine, alcohol, or nicotine
+- Caffeine, alcohol, nicotine

 - Medical conditions